Hi-Folks/fusion/README.md

 ### Security

-If you discover any security-related issues, please email roberto.butti@gmail.com instead of using the issue tracker.
+If you discover any security-related issues, please open an issue in the tracker [using the "New issue" functionality](https://github.com/Hi-Folks/fusion/issues/new?labels=security&title=SECURITY).

 ## Credits